a10networks/a10-neutron-lbaas/README.md

 * LSI (Logical Service Instance) This configuration is realized by multiple tenant VIPs in the shared partition.

-* ADP (Application Delivery Partition) This refers to the RBAC partitions on the Advanced Core Operating System (ACOS) on any Thunder/AX device.
+* ADP (Application Delivery Partition) This refers to the RBAC partitions on any Thunder/AX device.

 ##### `write-memory` (default `True`)